 Any mitigated new water use must rely on a mitigating water right that has undergone a tentative determination of extent and validity under RCW 90.03.380, and has been authorized for instream flow and mitigation as purposes of use; and

-Any new permanent mitigated water use must rely on a mitigated right that has been permanently transferred to the TWRP.
+Any new permanent mitigated water use must rely on a mitigating right that has been permanently transferred to the TWRP.
 Per RCW 90.42.100(3)(b), Ecology will not use water banking to “issue temporary water rights or portions thereof for new potable uses requiring an adequate and reliable water supply under RCW 19.27.097.”

 Per RCW 90.42.040(4)(b), if impairment becomes apparent during the time the trust water right is being exercised, Ecology will renegotiate, amend, or terminate a water banking agreement.